As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 I added this last tip because it applied to me when I was just getting started with aromatherapy.
 I read tips and guides about buying essential oils but they were always another person’s opinion.
 I wanted to test it out for myself.

 After researching some of the top essential oil brands, I settled on Plant Therapy and ordered this Top 14 essential oil sampler set.
 This was a great way for me to personally test the aroma of each essential oil.
-I used them individually in my diffuser and then experimented with blends and other DIY projects.
-I was really happy with the results and have expanded my collection of Plant Therapy oils over the years.

 Use this tip and buy an essential oil sampler set from the brand that you think is best suited for you.
 I highly recommend these essential oils brands.
 They tick all the boxes mentioned in my guide to buying essential oils.